A little bit of context

 We are excited to offer applicants the opportunity to receive financial support for a number of resources and services that are foundational to living a happy and fulfilling life the clean and sober way.
 However, our main goal is to establish sober housing for the LGBTQ+ community following treatment.
 In addition to effective, compassionate treatment for the LGBTQ+ community, we have found that housing is the biggest need and this is where we are focusing our attention.

 You Can Join Us

-During Recovery Month 2017, our goal is to raise $20,000 to launch Transpire Help.
+We first launched this campaign during Recovery Month 2017.
+Our goal has been to raise $20,000 to lay a strong foundation for Transpire Help.
 Our hope is to exceed this number- you can help us with any amount, big or small!
 We founded Transpire Help in 2016 as a volunteer-run, non-profit organization.
-Though we are a new organization our ties are strong to the LGBTQ+ and recovery communities.

 Where your donation will go: 5% percent of the money raised will cover outreach and education materials.
 25% percent will be available for financial aid towards expenses such as hormone replacement therapy (HRT), other medications, name changing processing fees, mental health services and more.
 75% of all money raised will go towards sober housing.